Kirk Herbstreit: Broadcasting career

-Herbstreit joined ESPN in 1996, and has since gained roles as lead analyst on College GameDay with host Rece Davis, Desmond Howard, David Pollack, and Lee Corso.
-He serves as the analyst for ABC’s Saturday college football primetime games alongside former GameDay host and longtime colleague Chris Fowler.
+Herbstreit joined ESPN in September 1995 as a college football sideline analyst.
+The following year, he joined College GameDay as a lead analyst.
+He continues to serve in that role alongside host Rece Davis and fellow analysts Desmond Howard, Pat McAfee and Nick Saban.
+He also serves as the lead game analyst for ESPN and ABC, a responsibility that sees him travel to ESPN's biggest game that week for ABC Saturday Night Football to call the marquee game alongside former GameDay host and longtime colleague Chris Fowler and sideline reporter Holly Rowe.

-Herbstreit was nominated for a 1997 Sports Emmy Award as television's top studio analyst and wrote a weekly in-season column, "Inside The Game With Kirk Herbstreit," for The Sporting News.
+Herbstreit was nominated for a 1997 Sports Emmy Award as television's top studio analyst and wrote a weekly in-season column, "Inside The Game With Kirk Herbstreit", for The Sporting News.

 A frequent contributor to ESPN.com and ESPN The Magazine, Herbstreit has worked as a color commentator for ESPN's Thursday night college football games.

 In July 2007, Herbstreit served as a panelist for the series Who's Now alongside Keyshawn Johnson and Michael Wilbon.
 Herbstreit contributes to the 97.1 The Fan, an ESPN Radio affiliate out of Columbus, Ohio.

-In 2018, Herbstreit was announced to replace Jon Gruden for night one of ESPN’s NFL Draft coverage, as Gruden left to return to the then-Oakland, now Las Vegas Raiders.
-When ABC picked up rights to air the first two nights of the Draft, Herbstreit moved to ABC’s coverage with his GameDay colleagues.
+In 2018, Herbstreit was announced to replace Jon Gruden for night one of ESPN's NFL draft coverage, as Gruden left to return to the Oakland Raiders.
+When ABC picked up rights to air the first two nights of the Draft, Herbstreit moved to ABC's coverage with his GameDay colleagues.

-In 2020, Herbstreit announced the first game of the Monday Night Football Kickoff Week doubleheader alongside Chris Fowler.
-A week later, Herbstreit and Rece Davis worked a special Monday Night Football MegaCast on ESPN2 for the Saints–Raiders game, the first ever NFL game to be played in Las Vegas, on the night in which Monday Night Football celebrated its 50th anniversary.
+In 2020, Herbstreit announced the first game of the Monday Night Football Kickoff Week doubleheader alongside Fowler.
+A week later, Herbstreit and Davis worked a special Monday Night Football MegaCast on ESPN2 for the Saints–Raiders game, the first ever NFL game to be played in Las Vegas, on the night in which Monday Night Football celebrated its 50th anniversary.
 In 2022, Fowler and Herbstreit again called the first game of an MNF doubleheader, this time during the final week of the 2021 season.

 On March 23, 2022, Herbstreit was announced as the new color commentator for Thursday Night Football on Prime Video, alongside NFL play-by-play announcer Al Michaels.
 That same day, Herbstreit agreed to an extension of his contract with ESPN to allow him to continue on GameDay, Saturday Night Football, and the NFL Draft, to go along with his new NFL duties for Amazon.